HKU signs Timber Recycling Pact

 Although there is a clear ambition to work circularly, there is often a lack of organised supply, sufficient scale, and clear agreements across the value chain.
 This is precisely where new opportunities for collaboration are found.

-With support from the local government of Utrecht, the Circular Timber Pact makes clients, makers and suppliers join forces in order to:
+With support from the local government of Utrecht, the Timber Recycling Pact makes clients, creators and suppliers join forces in order to:

 • structurally connect supply and demand